twhite96/whitenoisev2/src/content/posts/vc-qanon-mythical-great-men.md

 > But I've spent decades in this industry, often knowing the executives and investors long before they came to wield so much power, and... they're just a bunch of dudes.
 They're just as prone to becoming swept up in stupid conspiracized thinking as, well, everyone else in their demographic seems to have been.

-The quicker we understand this, the easier it will become to move away from the deifying petty alt-right billionaires and building communities on the free and open web.
+The quicker we understand this, the easier it will become to move away from the deifying petty, alt-right billionaires and building communities on the free and open web.